 Pour in the vodka to cover the vanilla beans…

-Screw on a lid and you’re done!
+Screw on a lid and you’re done with your Homemade Vanilla Extract!
 Place the jars in a dark cupboard and give each one a shake every few days.
 Let them brew for 2 months before using and DON’T THROW OUT THE BEANS!
 You can keep them in the extract and they’ll keep flavoring it.
 I even read you can just keep adding vodka to the jar as you use it… OR… you can take the beans out of the jar, and squeeze the seeds out each bean.
 You’ll be left with a vanilla bean paste that you can store in the fridge to use in custards, ice cream, or whatever else needs that speckled vanilla bean flare.
 Plus, once you scrape out the seeds the pods can be dried and ground in a coffee of spice grinder to create a vanilla powder that can be added to anything you want a little vanilla flavor in.

-There are lots of ways you can package the vanilla.
+There are lots of ways you can package the homemade vanilla extract.
 If you do a quick search on Amazon you’ll see lots of little bottles that are perfect.
 But I found these cute little 1/2 cup mason jars at the store and think they are perfect, even if they have a wide mouth.
 I covered the outside with a strip of black card stock ( they say the darker the bottle, the longer the vanilla will keep it’s flavor) and just used a metallic marker to label it.

 Name your vanilla based on the type of bean you used because there are a lot of different varieties.
 But for reals, wouldn’t these be a cute gift with a favorite cookie recipe attached?
 I’d take it.